C4ptainCrunch/thesis/source/index.rst

 So, for :math:`x_1` close to :math:`x_2` and :math:`y_1` close to :math:`y_2`, the value of :math:`f_n(A_{x_1}, A_{y_1})` gives us an indication about the value of :math:`f_n(A_{x_2}, A_{y_2})`.
-This assumption and the fact that we evaluate :math:`f_n` over a dense sample of the parameter space allows us to compare agents from a single family by playing much less matches than the 50 matches derived from our statistical power analysis.
+This assumption and the fact that we evaluate :math:`f_n` over a dense sample of the parameter space allows us to compare agents from a single family by playing much fewer matches than the 50 matches derived from our statistical power analysis.

 During the champion selection, contrary to the round-robin tournament, we also assume that the strength relation :math:`\succ` over agents of a family satisfies a weaker property than transitivity: